microsoft/debug-adapter-protocol/specification.md

 The request executes one backward step (in the given granularity) for the specified thread and allows all other threads to run backward freely by resuming them.

-If the debug adapter supports single thread execution (see capability 'supportsSingleThreadExecutionRequests'), setting the 'singleThread' argument to true prevents other suspended threads from resuming.
+If the debug adapter supports single thread execution (see capability `supportsSingleThreadExecutionRequests`), setting the `singleThread` argument to true prevents other suspended threads from resuming.

-The debug adapter first sends the response and then a 'stopped' event (with reason 'step') after the step has completed.
+The debug adapter first sends the response and then a `stopped` event (with reason `step`) after the step has completed.

-Clients should only call this request if the capability 'supportsStepBack' is true.
+Clients should only call this request if the corresponding capability `supportsStepBack` is true.

 ```typescript
 interface StepBackRequest extends Request {